yellowchosen/Machine-Learning-Notes/Lec 4 Gradient descent.md

-Above, the left graph shows  w's progression over the first few steps of gradient descent.  𝑤  oscillates from positive to negative and cost grows rapidly.
-Gradient Descent is operating on both  𝑤  and  𝑏  simultaneously, so one needs the 3-D plot on the right for the complete picture.
+Above, the left graph shows  $w$'s progression over the first few steps of gradient descent.  𝑤  oscillates from positive to negative and cost grows rapidly.
+Gradient Descent is operating on both $w$ and $b$ simultaneously, so one needs the 3-D plot on the right for the complete picture.